-Landscaping work along the project length is expected to be carried out between April and August this year to avoid planting trees during the hot summer months.
+Landscaping work is expected to be carried out until September this year to avoid planting trees during the hot summer months.

 The project involves building a new two-lane 2.7km long section of highway with a 110km/h design speed to the west of Grong Grong.
 The new road will feature turning lanes at intersections to provide access into Grong Grong.

 The project also includes maintenance work on the existing highway before the road is returned to Narrandera Shire Council, streetlighting, town improvements and a signposting scheme to attract passing traffic into the town.

 - Improving road safety

 - Reducing the cost of transporting goods on trucks

 - Reducing travel time